-It is also the ideal country retreat to return to in the evening.
+It’s also the ideal country retreat to return to in the evening.

 Enjoy camping the easy way!
 There’s plenty of choice at Back of Beyond with furnished glamping accommodation.

-We provide a bed, basic furniture, electricity, heating and all you need for simple cooking and making hot drinks in the furnished accommodation:
+You’ll find a bed, basic furniture, electricity, heating and all you need for simple cooking and making hot drinks in the furnished accommodation:

-- Two new dog friendly shepherd huts
+- Two dog friendly shepherd huts

 - A luxury yurt